gagolews/clustering-benchmarks/README.md

     datasets available at the SIPU (Speech and Image Processing Unit, School of Computing, University of Eastern Finland) website

-    Many datasets were proposed by Fränti et al., see (Fränti, Sieranoja, 2018).
+    Many datasets were proposed by P. Fränti et al., see (Fränti, Sieranoja, 2018).
 However, some datasets gathered from other sources (see the referenced catalogue for citations) but available for download via the SIPU website are also included.